 - Use the three legendary actions.
 Bite (2 actions) then move away without provoking opportunity attacks.

 - Use lair actions.
 Strahd can either pass through solid walls or slam (and lock) doors behind him.
 If he can make a conventional escape quite easily, he might summon a spectre (which has the potential to lower the hit point maximum again).

 This has the potential to be very nasty indeed.
 Strahd instinctively knows who to target and aims for the weak, the isolated, or the unaware.
 As the DM, you can do this whenever you feel like it.
 Think of it like a ticking clock.

 How can the players combat this?
 Their main defences are the light of the Sunsword and the Holy Symbol of Ravenkind (although the latter only lasts for 10 minutes and consumes half its charges for the day).
 At some point, someone in the party is going to be vulnerable.
-A rogue sneaks off, perhaps, or the party gets split up in a fight.
+A rogue sneaks off perhaps, or the party gets split up in a fight.
 He can always use his lair action to slam and lock a door, cutting off a party member at the back.

 What about resting?
 Honestly, it seems kind of ridiculous to me that adventurers could bed down for eight hours in the middle of Castle Ravenloft.
 It doesn’t make narrative sense.
 If they did, Strahd would definitely not leave them alone.
-Even with Leomund’s tiny hut, Strahd has options, since the ‘hut’ is only a dome.
+Even against Leomund’s tiny hut Strahd has options, since the ‘hut’ is only a dome.
 An incorporeal spectre could rise up through the floor, a shadow could animate . . .
-Strahd could also charm the spellcaster (‘step outside a moment’) or, you know, just patiently wait until the end of the spell and then cast fireball while the party are in a nice little cluster.
+Strahd could also charm the spellcaster (‘step outside a moment’) or, you know, just wait patiently until the end of the spell and then cast fireball while the party are in a nice little cluster.